TressaDanvers/econometrics-ii/Assignment-2/README.md

    1. What do you think is the most plausible way to estimate this caual effect with the available data?
 Estimate the causal effect this way.
 Things to think about might include:
    2. What functional form to use
    3. Which observations should you include or not include?
-4. Which control variables could y ou include?
+4. Which control variables could you include?
 5. Is your estimate of the causal effect large?
 Can you put it in context?
 6. Investigate whether your estimate in question 4 is robust to other plausible specifications.
 Summarize your robustness check with a plot.